University admissions tests: STEP, MAT and TMUA

 What are STEP, MAT and TMUA?

-Several prestigious universities ask students applying to their maths-related degree courses to take admission tests.
-These tests may form a part of the offer for a place on the course or may reduce the UCAS points score required.
+Several more selective universities ask students applying to their maths-related degree courses to take admission tests.
+These tests may form part of the offer for a place on the course or may reduce the UCAS points score required.
 These are generally required in addition to specific A level grades (or alternative qualifications).

-The maths admission tests they may require are:
+The maths admissions assessments they may require are:

 Are there other admissions tests that involve maths?

-Some universities require applicants to take admission tests for other types of degree courses.
+Some universities require applicants to take admissions assessments for other types of degree courses.

-Often the level of mathematical knowledge needed for these is no more advanced that GCSE Mathematics; however they may involve quite challenging problems.
+Often, the level of mathematical knowledge needed for these is no more advanced than GCSE Mathematics; however, they may involve quite challenging problems.

 Which tests do universities ask for?